 This distortion, and consequent visual static, can increase over time, with a decrease in vision and visual symptoms such as light glare and halo as well as double or triple vision.

-Like static on a TV, non-focused light in KC causes “visual static” which causes glare and multiple vision.
+Like static on a TV, non-focused light in keratoconus causes “visual static” which causes glare and multiple vision.

 The presentation and impact of keratoconus can vary widely from person to person.
 Usually, it is first detected in a patient’s teens or twenties.
 In its earliest stages, keratoconus often masquerades as astigmatism or nearsightedness, two of the more common eye conditions.